 Having sex has not been conclusively linked to triggering labour in any scientific study.
 However, there is a reason it may trigger labour in the last trimester.
 Semen contains prostaglandins that soften the cervix.
 Also, an orgasm can cause the release of the hormone oxytocin, which induces labour.

 Your pregnancy may affect your partner’s sex drive for various reasons.
-These include anxiety about having sex in the presence of the unborn child, concerns about the health of you and your baby, your health and your baby’s well-being, and worry that sex might hurt the unborn baby.
-It is best to communicate openly with each other and consult your doctor about any concerns you both may have about sex during pregnancy.
+These include anxiety about having sex in the presence of the unborn child, concerns about you and the baby’s health, and worry that sex might hurt the unborn baby.
+It is best to communicate openly with each other and consult an expert for any concerns you both may have about sex during pregnancy.

 3. Can Sex During First Trimester Cause Miscarriage?